Professor Stephen Rippon

 I have research interests across the Roman, medieval and post-medieval periods, particularly in the area of landscape archaeology.

 I have a long standing research interest in the Roman-medieval transition, with early papers examining both South East and South West Britain (eg Essex Archaeology and History 22 (1991) and in The Severn Estuary: the Evolution of a Wetland Landscape (1997).
-A recent £241k Leverhulme Trust grant has funded a major overview of the palaeoenvironmental analyses that cover the Roman to early medieval periods, and the relationship between excavated Romano-British and medieval field systems (The Fields of Britannia project).
+A £241k Leverhulme Trust grant has funded a major overview of the palaeoenvironmental analyses that cover the Roman to early medieval periods, and the relationship between excavated Romano-British and medieval field systems (The Fields of Britannia project).

 The exploitation of physically 'marginal' landscapes is another major research theme, which has been explored in the contrasting landscapes such as the uplands of the Greater Exmoor region, and wetlands such as the North Somerset Levels (see Landscape, Community and Colonisation, 2006) and Glastonbury Abbey's manor at Meare in the Somerset Levels.